All Episodes

 They've got so many market forces preying on these.

-If I were big oil CEO, I would call members of the government up, and I would conduct hearings and I would ask them why is it you are making it so hard for us to do business?
+If I were big oil CEO, I would call members of the government up and I would conduct hearings and I would ask them why is it you are making it so hard for us to do business?

-You won't let us drill, you will not let us build any new refineries, you will not let us do one thing to expand our operations in your country, and you turn around you're blaming us for gouging customers.
+You will not let us do one thing to expand our operations in your country.

-Uh market forces totally constrain big oil just like any other business.
+Market forces totally constrain big oil just like any other business.

 It does not exist.